Human rights in Kyrgyzstan: Bride kidnapping

 As a consequence of changes in gender ideologies in Kyrgyzstan, there has been a revival and legitimation of nonconsensual bride kidnapping as a national tradition.
 In this practise the groom abducts a girl off the street with a group of friends and brings her to his parents.
 Traditionally the women of the family will try to convince the girl to marry the boy who abducted her.
 Often girls have little choice, because refusing to marry often leads to being outcast by their parents.
 Even though in Kyrgyz law the practice is considered illegal and a violation of human rights since 2013, up to 50% of ethnic Kyrgyz marriages are a result of kidnappings, both consensual and non-consensual.
 In April 2021, protests broke out in Bishkek after a woman was found dead following a bride kidnapping.
-The country's president Sadyr Japarov released a statement calling for the incident to be "the last bride kidnapping in history".
+The country's president Sadyr Japarov called for the incident to be the last in Kyrgyzstan's history, though he did not announce any plans to prevent bridal kidnappings.